yaml/yaml-spec/spec/spec.md

 [scalar] [tag] must specify a mechanism for producing the _canonical form_ of any [formatted content].
-This form is a Unicode character string which also [presents] the same [content], and can be used for equality testing.
+This form is a Unicode character string which also [presents] the same [content] and can be used for equality testing.
 While this requirement is stronger than a well defined equality operator, it has other uses, such as the production of digital signatures.